-(c) Instruments, processes or mechanisms, such as offset projects, used by other entities as emissions deductions.
+- (b) Other GHG-related information, such as product lifecycle "footprints," hypothetical "baseline" information, and key performance indicators based on emissions data; or (Ref: Para.
+A3) - (c) Instruments, processes or mechanisms, such as offset projects, used by other entities as emissions deductions.
 However, where an entity's GHG statement includes emissions deductions that are subject to assurance, the requirements of this SLSAE apply in relation to those emissions deductions as appropriate (see paragraph 76(f)).

-Assertion-Based and Direct Reporting Engagements
+Attestation and Direct Engagements

-5. The Sri Lanka Framework for Assurance Engagements (the Assurance Framework) notes that an assurance engagement may be either an assertion-based engagement or a direct reporting engagement.
-This SLSAE deals only with assertion-based engagements.
+5. The Sri Lanka Framework for Assurance Engagements (the Assurance Framework) notes that an assurance engagement may be either an attestation engagement or a direct engagement.
+This SLSAE deals only with attestation engagements.